DeFloorIsJava/keboola-list-files/README.md

 docker run keboola-list-files
 `<br/><br/>

-To view the csv file I used :<br/>
+To view the csv file with a run I used :<br/>

 `
 docker run --rm -it --entrypoint=/bin/bash keboola-list-files